Skip to content

 Caveat - producing the right hash

-It is trivial to produce the hash in the contract, Crypto.blake2b((h, n)) - but it is not as straigthforward to do it outside the contract.
+It is trivial to produce the hash in the contract, Crypto.blake2b((h, n)) - but it is not as straightforward to do it outside the contract.
 After all it is the Sophia ABI encoded tuple of a hash and an integer that is hashed.
 It isn't impossible to figure this out, but there is an easier way...
 Protip: Using the dry-run functionality we can call the contract off-chain and use the to_sign function to produce exactly the right hash!

 PayingFor Example